What You Need to Know About Peel-and-Stick Tiles

 You Only Get One Shot

 Self-adhering tiles have one job to do—self-adhere—and they do that job very well.
 Sometimes too well!
 If you stick the tile slightly askew and want to reposition it, it’s not going to be easy and may damage the surface you’re tiling over.
-While some peel-and-stick tile is made to be removable (like some wallpaper), most are made to stick and stay.
+While some peel-and-stick tile is made to be removable (like some peel-and-stick wallpaper), most are made to stick and stay.
 This isn’t a big issue if you have a steady hand, level eye and patience.
 However, for some, this could be the very reason to avoid the self-adhering tile altogether.
 This also makes removing tile later more difficult.
-If you need to remove your kiddo’s stickers from the kitchen table, try this tried-and-true method.

 Water and Peel-and-Stick (Sometimes) Don’t Mix

 Many folks have a concern that self-adhering tile will lose in a war with water.
 In reality, most tile is designed to stay stuck in humid, occasionally wet environments.
-The greatest concern is for the spaces where one tile meets the other because peel-and-stick requires no grout (yay!), but that leaves a tiny vulnerable space for water (nay).
+The greatest concern is for the spaces where one tile meets the other because peel-and-stick does not require grout or cement backer board, but that leaves a tiny vulnerable space for water.
 If you want to take extra precaution, you can apply a sealant specially formulated for peel-and-stick tile.
 This water-vulnerability also means you need to be careful with how you clean your peel-and-stick tile.
-For traditional tile, be sure to choose the right tile backer board.

 Tile Over Existing Tile

 If you don’t want to have to deal with removing an entire floor or backsplash before re-tiling, then you’re in luck.
-As long as you prepare your existing surface well, you can place most peel-and-stick tiles over existing surfaces.
+As long as you prepare your existing surface well, you can place most peel-and-stick tiles over existing tile and other existing surfaces.
 Do keep in mind that some peel-and-stick tiles will only adhere well when the grout lines are filled in to be flush with the existing tile.
 If the surface isn’t as flat as possible, the peel-and-stick tile will adhere to all the nooks and crannies resulting in an uneven and gap-prone finished product.
-Learn how to tile over existing tile here.

 Floor Tile Only for the Confident